 • Means of communication;

 • Use of the seal, if applicable; and

 The following entities must have Articles of Association

 - Public Company limited by shares

-Companies can frame their own articles of association or use the model articles of association provided in respective forms specified in Table F, G, H, I and J in Schedule I of the Companies Act 2013.
+Companies can frame their own articles of association or use the model articles of association provided in respective forms specified in Table F, G, H, I, and J in Schedule I of the Companies Act 2013.

 Articles of Association can also contain provisions for entrenchment.
-Entrenchment means that specified provisions of the articles may be altered only if conditions or procedures as that are more restrictive than those applicable in the case of a special resolution.
+Entrenchment means that specified provisions of the articles may be altered only if conditions or procedures are more restrictive than those applicable in the case of a special resolution.
 That means making it more difficult to amend the articles of association by making the amendment procedure harder than passing a special resolution or impossible.
 This can be done at the time of incorporation or by an amendment.